Terms & Conditions

 - 7.1 Delivery costs.
 The costs of delivery will be as displayed to you on our website.

 - 7.2 When we will provide the goods.
-During the order process we will let you know when we will provide the goods to you.
+During the order process we will let you know when we will provide the goods to you, subject to these conditions:

-- (a) If the goods are goods.
-If the goods are goods we will deliver them to you as soon as reasonably possible and in any event within 30 days after the day on which we accept your order.
-Alternatively we will contact you with an estimated delivery date OR to agree a delivery date, which will be within 90 days after the day on which we accept your order.
+- (a) We will deliver your goods to you as soon as reasonably possible and in any event within 30 days after the day on which we accept your order. alternatively we will contact you with an estimated delivery date OR to agree a delivery date, which will be within 90 days after the day on which we accept your order.

 - 7.5 If you do not re-arrange delivery.
-If you do not collect the goods from us as arranged or if, after a failed delivery to you, you do not re-arrange delivery or collect them from a delivery depot we will contact you for further instructions and may charge you for storage costs and any further delivery costs.
+If you do not collect the goods from us as arranged we will contact you for further instructions and may charge you for storage costs and any further delivery costs.
 If, despite our reasonable efforts, we are unable to contact you or re-arrange delivery or collection we may end the contract and clause 10.2 will apply.

 - 7.6 Your legal rights if we deliver late.
 You have legal rights if we deliver any goods late.
 If we miss the delivery deadline for any goods then you may treat the contract as at an end straight away if any of the following apply: